ICESAT-2HackWeek/2022-snow-dem-large/README.md

 # snow_dem_large
-Working group to investigate the influence of DEM choice and other details on estimates of snow depth using ICESat-2
+Working group to investigate the influence of DEM choice and other details on estimates of snow depth using ICESat-2.

 ## General Objective
-To develop and evaluate methodology to estimate snow depths using ICESat-2 products.
+To develop and evaluate methodology for estimating snow depths using ICESat-2 ATL08 and a variety of DEMs.

+## Current To-Do's & Obstacles (as of 25 March 2022)
+- Coregister of ICESat-2 tracks and DEMs!
+- Refine, aggregate individual notebooks into more efficient workflow (edit`notebooks/project_final.ipynb`)

 ## Collaborators